FOR CHICAGO'S MEDIA:

 News Feature for Chicago TV.

-Two Episodes airing six or eight weeks apart with weekly updates in between
+Two three-minutes episodes airing six or eight weeks apart

 First show two chairs.
 Empty.
 On a barren, darkened set.
 With the official seal of the City of Chicago dimly visible, darkened, between the chairs (if not the seal, then the flag of Chicago).